soups15 min

 Your broth is cloudy because it boiled hard or was stirred, emulsifying fat and proteins.
 Gentle clarification can clear it.

-Part of soups cooking fixes .
+Part of soups cooking fixes and cloudy food fixes .

 Ingredients on hand